nicolecnolan/MicroBayesAge/README.md

     python MicroBayesAgePredict.py 0_train_DNAm_matrix.pickle 0_test_DNAm_matrix.pickle

 Using the `ConstructTrainingReferences.py` and `MicroBayesAgePredict.py` as shown, you can train the MicroBayesAge model on any of the training data files you have produced so far and then make age predictions for their corresponding testing data files.

+Test the full range of cutoff ages 10-30 years.
+This process will require several days of uninterrupted operation.

+    ./run.sh

+You can test any particular individual cutoff age by replacing the number in the command below with the cutoff age you wish to test.

+    ./TestSplitAge.sh 25

+Plot the results of your testing.

+    python PlotSplitAges.py

+To test a cutoff age for the sex-specific models, use the following commands.

+    ./TestSplitAgeMale.sh 25
+    ./TestSplitAgeFemale.sh 25

+Plot the results of sex-specific modeling.

+    python PlotSplitAges.py f
+    python PlotSplitAges.py m

 ## LASSO Comparison